What Is Testosterone And How Does It Affect Your Health?

 - Weight gain

 - Mood changes

 Hypogonadism, or low testosterone levels in men, results from a problem producing testosterone in either the testes or the pituitary gland/hypothalamus.

 Symptoms of low testosterone in men may include:

-The primary symptoms of low testosterone levels in women are loss of sexual desire and fertility problems.
+The primary symptoms of low testosterone levels in women are a loss of sexual desire and fertility problems.
 Low testosterone levels may also adversely impact cardiovascular health, cognitive function, muscle strength and mass, and bone density.
-However, further research is needed before testosterone supplementation can be recommended in postmenopausal women except for the treatment of low sexual desire associated with hypoactive sexual desire disorder.
+However, further research is needed before testosterone supplementation can be recommended in postmenopausal women, except for the treatment of low sexual desire associated with hypoactive sexual desire disorder.